-It’s easier to be a mom when there’s more kids around.
+It’s easier to be a mom when there are more kids around, rather than just little kids.
 Here’s why.

 When I had little kids people would tell me, “Little kids, little problems, big kids, big problems.”

 Now I have little kids and big kids and I can honestly say they were right.
 But what they didn’t say was that it was much easier to be a mom of little kids when there are also older kids.

 I don’t anymore have days that I say, “I can’t take this!”
 How many hours can you sit and play with babies, sing head and shoulders, or listen to Uncle Moishy?

 It was lonely taking care of the kids.
 My husband couldn’t come home fast enough.
 Even if I spoke to friends on the phone a lot more than I do today, I was starving for adult conversations.

 I started bathtime at 5 pm.
 Anything to make the afternoon pass faster.